tweksteen/burst/doc/index.rst

 Description
 ===========

-Abrupt integrate all the tools you may need during a penetration testing on a web application like a proxy, a request repeater or a fuzzer.
-This tool is largely inspired by the best python tools: scapy for the interactive prompt, django model's query for extracting and filtering request, etc. If you are a python adept, welcome home!
+Abrupt integrates all the tools you may need during a penetration testing on a web application such as a proxy, a request repeater or a fuzzer.
+This tool is largely inspired by the best python tools: scapy for the usability, django's models query for extracting and filtering requests, etc. If you are a python adept, welcome home!

 Of course, Abrupt is open source.
 Released under the BSD license.
 For more information, see COPYING.